krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

 ```

 This will also give priorities to repositories to avoid duplicate
-listing in case of certain packages being present in move than
+listing in case of certain packages being present in more than
 one.
 After adding this restart Emacs to reload `init.el` and do this:
 `M-x package-refresh-contents`.
 Now you are ready to install most of
 the packages.
 Note that you can also reload you `init.el` by doing